SeyedMohommad/Java-Algorithms/README.md

 Please ensure your code adheres to the existing style and that you have tested it thoroughly.
 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.
 Contact

 If you have any questions or suggestions, feel free to contact me at:

-    Email: a.amin771116@example.com
+    Email: a.amin771116@yahoo.com
     GitHub: SeyedMohammad

+Thank you for checking out this repository.
+Happy coding!

+Replace `a.amin771116@yahoo.com` with your actual email address if you want to include it for contact purposes.
+Save this text in a file named `README.md` at the root of your repository.
+This will provide a professional and comprehensive overview of your project.